JacobMonks/Software_Notes/Airflow/Apache_Airflow.md

 ### Installing and Setting up Airflow

 Create and open a new Python project.
 Using a WSL terminal, navigate to the correct directory and start a virtual environment:
-'''

     py -m venv py_env
-'''

 Go to: https://github.com/apache/airflow?tab=readme-ov-file

-OR search for "Apache Airflow official GitHub repository" Scroll down and click the link: "Installing from PyPI"
+OR search for "Apache Airflow official GitHub repository".

+Scroll down and click the link: "Installing from PyPI".

 Copy the command:
-'''

     sudo pip install 'apache-airflow==2.8.3' \
     --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.8.3/constraints-3.8.txt"
-'''

 Change the name of the constraints text file so that it matches your version of Python.

 Set the project folder as the Airflow Home directory:
-'''

     export AIRFLOW_HOME=~/airflow
-'''

 Set up the Airflow database using the following command:
-'''

     airflow db init
-'''

 Create a new user:
-'''

     airflow users create --username admin --firstname firstname --lastname lastname --role Admin --email admin@domain.com
-'''

 And create a memorable password.

 Then start the Airflow webserver:
-'''

     airflow webserver -p 8080
-'''

 Now you can see the Airflow dashboard when you go to "http://localhost:8080" and login.

 Open a new WSL terminal, locate the project directory, and enter the following commands:
-'''

     export AIRFLOW_HOME=~/airflow
     airflow scheduler
-'''

 ## Declaring a DAG: